 Now let’s talk about the base: the oats.

-- Use old fashioned rolled oats: Do not use quick oats, as they would get soggy and too soupy.
-You can use steel-cut oats but cooking time and amount of liquid will need to be adjusted.
+- Use old-fashioned rolled oats: Do not use quick oats, as they would get soggy and too soupy.
+You can use steel-cut oats, but the cooking time and amount of liquid will need to be adjusted.

 - 1 cup rolled oats

 - 1 cup almond milk

 - optional: toasted slivered almonds for topping

 - Peel the apples, remove the core, and dice into thick cubes.

 - Heat the butter in a non-stick pan over medium heat.
 Once melted, add the diced apples and sauté for 5-7 minutes, or until the apples are tender and slightly golden brown.
 In the meantime, prepare the oatmeal.